Comparative outcomes of calcineurin inhibitor-free versus standard immunosuppression in kidney transplant recipients

 Objectives for the study were post-surgical organ rejection, survival of the transplanted organ, multiple

 infections, and all nuances of nephrotoxic and metabolic derangement.
-The results were fewer fragments
+The results were fewer fragments and a CNI-free cohort, with improved acute rejection control and reduced total nephrotoxicity balance pumps.
+These findings conclude that CNI-free is superior to CNI administered.

 Downloads